 The fix

 Measure before you hire.
 Pull labor hours against units shipped for the past 90 days and calculate your actual units per labor hour.
 Compare it to the benchmark for your operation type.
-If you're below benchmark, the next step is a time study — 2 to 4 hours of observing and timing picker movements to identify where time is actually going.
-The root cause is almost always in the top 3 time consumers identified in the time study, and fixing those 3 things moves the number faster than any hiring decision.
+If you're below benchmark, run a time study next: 2 to 4 hours of observing and timing picker movements to see where the time is actually going.
+In our experience, the root cause is almost always in the top 3 time consumers the study surfaces, and fixing those 3 things moves the number faster than any hiring decision.

 More Than 1–2 Percent of Shipments Are Going Out Late

 An on-time shipment rate below 98 percent means more than 1 in 50 orders is missing its ship window.
-For ecommerce sellers, late shipments trigger customer service contacts, negative reviews, and — on Amazon — seller performance metrics that directly affect listing visibility.
-A persistent late-ship pattern is one of the fastest ways to damage a business built on platform-dependent sales.
+For ecommerce sellers, late shipments trigger customer service contacts, negative reviews, and (on Amazon) seller performance metrics that directly hit listing visibility.
+We've seen a persistent late-ship pattern do more damage to a platform-dependent business than almost any other operational problem.

 What's causing it